 Antidiabetes medications such as glyburide are used when diet, exercise, and weight reduction have not been found to lower blood sugar well enough on their own.
 Glyburide increases the release of insulin (a hormone produced by the pancreas that allows sugar to enter into cells where it is needed for energy) and helps the body use insulin more efficiently.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white, round tablet, flat-faced with bevelled edges, scored and identified "APO" over "2.5" on one side, contains glyburide 2.5 mg.
+Each white, round tablet, flat-faced with bevelled edges, scored and identified "APO" over "2.5" on one side, contains 2.5 mg of glyburide.
 Nonmedicinal ingredients: croscarmellose sodium, lactose, magnesium stearate, and microcrystalline cellulose.

-Each white, capsule-shaped tablet, flat-faced with bevelled edges, scored on one side and identified "APO 5" on the other side, contains glyburide 5 mg.
+Each white, capsule-shaped tablet, flat-faced with bevelled edges, scored on one side and identified "APO 5" on the other side, contains 5 mg of glyburide.
 Nonmedicinal ingredients: croscarmellose sodium, lactose, magnesium stearate, and microcrystalline cellulose.

 How should I use this medication?